PapierBulle1631/Anti-TDoS/README.md

 ## Overview

 The **Anti-TDoS** app is designed to protect Android users from potential Telephony Denial of Service (TDoS) attacks by automatically blocking excessive incoming calls.
-The app monitors incoming calls, and if more than 3 calls are detected in one minute, it will notify the user and provide an option to block future calls from the same source.
+The app monitors incoming calls, and if more than 3 calls are detected in one minute, it will notify the user and provide an option to block future calls.

 This can help prevent unwanted disruptions due to aggressive spam or attack attempts via telephony services.